magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/widgets-development.md

 }
 ```

-You may also want to replace hardcoded values (for example, temperature > 20) with the more dynamic expression (for example, temperature > value of the tenant attribute with key **temperatureThreshold**).
+You may also want to replace hardcoded values (for example, temperature > 20) with the more a dynamic expression (for example, temperature > value of the tenant attribute with key **temperatureThreshold**).
 It is possible to use **dynamicValue** to define attribute of the tenant, customer or user that is performing the API call.
 See example below:
 ```javascript
 {
     operation: "GREATER",